condemane/cookiecutter-airflow-ha/{{cookiecutter.repo_name}}/Readme.md

 ### Create a default pool for your application
 :exclamation: **important**
-Make sure you have set at least one default pool (default_pool) for airflow.
-Unless, your scheduler will not work.
+Make sure you have set at least one default pool (default_pool) for airflow admin.
+* Navigate to http://localhost:8080/admin/pool/ and verify that there is a variable called `default_pool`.
+If not, you will have to create one and pass it the value 256.

+**A little more about airflow Pools**
 Some systems can get overwhelmed when too many processes hit them at the same time.
 Airflow pools can be used to limit the execution parallelism on arbitrary sets of tasks.
 The list of pools is managed in the UI (Menu -> Admin -> Pools) by giving the pools a name and assigning it a number of worker slots.
 Tasks can then be associated with one of the existing pools by using the pool parameter when creating tasks (i.e., instantiating operators).
 How to here [here](https://airflow.apache.org/docs/stable/concepts.html?highlight=pool)

-### Create a slack connection ID with your slack_bot token
+### (Optional) Create a slack connection ID with your slack_bot token
+P.S: Unless you complete this step, you won't be able to use the slack built-in functionality.
 Go to [http://localhost:8080/admin/connection/] create a new connection with the following:
-> conn_id=slack
+> conn_id=slack_token_id

 > login=your slack channel name": channel where you wnat slack to send your messages